discord-net/Discord.Net/docs/guides/commands/application-commands.md

 }
 ```
 CreateGuildCommand returns a `RestGuildCommand` class which can be used to modify/delete your command on the fly, it also contains details about your command.
-CreateGlobalCOmmand returns a `RestGlobalCommand` class which can be used to modify/delete your command on the fly, it also contains details about your command.
+CreateGlobalCommand returns a `RestGlobalCommand` class which can be used to modify/delete your command on the fly, it also contains details about your command.

 ### Getting a list of all your commands
 You can fetch a list of all your global commands via rest: